bigdreamsweb3/JuliaOS/README.md

 - `a2a/` &ndash; contains an implementation of the A2A server (which requires the JuliaOS Backend to run);
 - `backend/` &ndash; contains the most recent version of the JuliaOS Backend, realizing the agent functionality alongside an attached server and database;
+    - this directory also contains the OpenAPI specification of the server API, located at `backend/src/api/spec/api-spec.yaml`;
 - `docs/` &ndash; contains several translations of the base README file;
 - `python/` &ndash; contains the implementation of the python `juliaos` module which can be used to write scripts interacting with the JuliaOS backend, with several such example scripts also included;
 - `config/`, `julia/`, `packages/` and `workflows/` are leftovers from an earlier state of the repository, currently deprecated, but left with the potential of being partially integrated into the current state at some point in the future.